-Our total operating revenues for the three months ended March 31, 2022 increased \$7.1 million, or 2% over the prior year comparable period, generating revenue growth across our B2B Services and Money Movement Services segments, partially offset by lower revenues earned from our Consumer Services segment.
+Our total operating revenues for the three and six months ended June 30, 2022 decreased \$6.6 million, or 2%, and increased \$0.5 million, or 0.1%, respectively, over the prior year comparable periods.
+Net changes within each of these periods were driven by lower revenues earned from our Consumer Services and Money Movement Services segments, partially offset by higher revenues in our B2B Services segment and higher net interest income in our Corporate and Other segment.

-Our deposit account programs within our Consumer Services and B2B Services segments have benefited from shifts in consumer behavior towards electronic payments throughout the COVID-19 pandemic, which created a higher demand and usage of our products and services.
+Our deposit account programs within our Consumer Services and B2B Services segments have previously benefited from shifts in consumer behavior towards electronic payments throughout the COVID-19 pandemic, which created a higher demand and usage of our products and services.
 In part, this was driven by the economic stimulus funds and incremental unemployment benefits enacted by the U.S. federal government distributed to new and existing customers.
-In December 2020, an additional \$900 billion economic stimulus package was signed into law, providing for additional direct payments and enhanced unemployment benefits.
-In March 2021, another \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021, which provided for additional direct payments, enhanced unemployment benefits that expired in September 2021 and monthly child tax credit payments that expired in December 2021.
-No such economic stimulus packages have been enacted to date in 2022 and as a result, our key metrics have normalized, creating difficult year-over-year comparisons.
-The timing and magnitude of these federal relief programs in the prior year has resulted in decreases in our consolidated gross dollar volume, active accounts and purchase volume for the three months ended March 31, 2022, which decreased 16%, 22%, and 31%, respectively.
+In March 2021, an additional \$1.9 trillion economic package was authorized under the American Rescue Plan Act of 2021, which provided for additional direct payments, enhanced unemployment benefits that expired in September 2021 and monthly child tax credit payments that expired in December 2021.
+No such economic stimulus packages have been enacted to date in 2022 and as a result, our key metrics have normalized, creating more challenging year-over-year comparisons.
+The timing and magnitude of these federal relief programs in the prior year, as well as our strategic decision to reduce marketing spend on GO2bank during the first half of the year due to higher than expected acquisition costs per account, have resulted in a decrease in our consolidated active accounts year over year by 24% as of June 30, 2022.
+These factors have also impacted gross dollar volume, which decreased 0.2% and 9% for the three and six months ended June 30, 2022, respectively, and purchase volume, which decreased 24% and 28% for the three and six months ended June 30, 2022, respectively, over the prior year comparable periods.
+The impact of further governmental actions and whether or not any of these benefits are reinstituted may impact our future results.
+We expect our key performance indicators to continue to normalize on a year-over-year basis as the effect of federal and state governmental actions continues to lessen.

-In our Consumer Services segment, gross dollar volume, the number of active accounts, direct deposit accounts and purchase volume declined year-over-year for three months ended March 31, 2022 by 35%, 25%, 29% and 30%, respectively.
-We believe these decreases are primarily attributable to the timing of stimulus payments and other federal benefits received by our cardholders in 2021, as discussed above, which has impacted the amount of revenue we earn, such as monthly maintenance fees, ATM fees and interchange.
+In our Consumer Services segment, revenues decreased during the three and six months ended June 30, 2022 by 17% and 15%, respectively, over the prior year comparable periods.
+Gross dollar volume, the number of active accounts, direct deposit active accounts and purchase volume declined year-over-year for three months ended June 30, 2022 by 30%, 30%, 27% and 29%, respectively.
+Gross dollar volume and purchase volume decreased by 33% and 29%, respectively, for the six months ended June 30, 2022.
+We believe these decreases are primarily attributable to the timing of stimulus payments and other federal benefits received by our cardholders in 2021 as discussed above, as well as lower account acquisition from reduced marketing spend, which has impacted the amount of revenue we earn, such as monthly maintenance fees, ATM fees and interchange.
 These revenue declines in our Consumer Services segment were partially offset by the customer adoption of recent features, such as our optional overdraft protection program services made available to cardholders across our portfolios, and favorable decreases in the amount of cash back rewards on our legacy card programs due to changes in consumer behavioral trends and the estimated redemption amounts.